xynehq/jaf/docs/getting-started.md

 ### Setting up LiteLLM

-FAF uses LiteLLM as the model provider, which gives you access to 100+ AI models:
+JAF uses LiteLLM as the model provider, which gives you access to 100+ AI models:

 ```bash
 # Install LiteLLM